-In the first part, called Bootloader, it is possible if using BIOS, to choose which Bootloader to use, Grub, Grub2 or Lilo, and with a graphical or a text menu.
+In the first part, called Bootloader, it is possible to choose which Bootloader to use, Grub or Lilo, and with a graphical or a text menu.
 It is just a question of taste, there are no other consequences.
 You can also set the Boot device, don't change anything here unless you are an expert.
-The boot device is where the bootloader is installed and any modification can prevent your machine from booting.
+The boot device is where the bootloader is installed and any modification can prevent you machine from booting.